-Full frame mirrorless cameras everywhere now.
-Some of the best cameras for professionals are mirrorless, and the best 4K cameras for filmmaking are almost all full frame mirrorless models.
+So if you're looking for the best full-frame mirrorless camera, you've got a lot of options.
+Some of the best cameras for professionals are mirrorless, and the best 4K cameras for filmmaking are almost all full-frame mirrorless models.
 They've also made full frame photography more affordable for hobbyists and enthusiasts (especially Sony) and feature heavily amongst the cheapest full frame cameras you can get right now.